-UBIQUE Heritage Consultants inspected the proposed development and surrounding areas from the 18th to the 20th of October 2022 and the 12th of March 2024. and completed a controlled-exclusive, pre-planned pedestrian and vehicular survey.
+UBIQUE Heritage Consultants inspected the proposed development and surrounding areas on the 15th of March 2024 and completed a controlled-exclusive, pre-planned pedestrian and vehicular survey.
 We inspected the ground's surface, wherever the surface was visible.
 This was done with no substantial attempt to clear brush, sand, deadfall, leaves or other material that may cover the surface and with no effort to look beneath the surface beyond inspecting rodent burrows, cut banks and other exposures fortuitously observed.